 1. Email Open Rates Up, but Click Rates Down

 From 2010 to 2016 in North America, email open rates increased by about 55%, while click rates declined by about 43%.
 This suggests that while email marketers have improved at writing compelling subject lines, consumers are not finding enough value to convert — and marketers need to do more today to reverse this trend and keep pace.
+(Also, keep in mind that it can also be linked to security concerns – people tend to be distrusting when it comes to links.)

 2. Retail Email Click-Through Rates Need Improvement